April 18

 DON’T DRESS LIKE A DIRTBAG

-Wear clean, wrinkle-free clothes at every in-person interaction.
-Always think about what the people hiring you will be looking for, so if it’s a fine dining place, consider a suit; if it’s more casual, adapt accordingly, but leave your Korn tank top at home (unless, unbeknownst to us, Korn has recently opened a sno-cone shack, in which case let us know and tank it up).
+Always think about what the hiring managers are looking for.
+If it’s a fine dining place, consider a suit; if it’s more casual, adapt accordingly, but leave your Korn tank top at home (unless unbeknownst to us, Korn has recently opened a sno-cone shack, in which case let us know and tank it up).

 TAKE NAMES AND SHAKE (UNLESS THEY’RE GUTTING STURGEON)